-With many concerned about the mental health effects of learning remotely, Elena Riva shares some helpful practices that can boost student well-being in the online teaching and learning environment
+With many concerned about the mental health effects of learning remotely, Elena Riva shares helpful practices that can boost student well-being in the online teaching and learning environment

 You may also like

 The teaching and learning environment shapes and strongly influences students’ overall higher education experience.
-Classroom culture, course design, curricula, assessment, physical and virtual spaces as well as teachers and tutors all play a key role not only in students’ learning but in their personal well-being and ability to flourish.
+Classroom culture, course design, curricula, assessment, and physical and virtual spaces as well as teachers and tutors all play a key role not only in students’ learning but also in their personal well-being and ability to flourish.

 Learning environments that are student-centred and care-rooted and have the creation of a learning community at their heart have a positive effect on student well-being.
 Simple well-being pedagogies can be implemented for fostering such experiences throughout students’ time at university.

 A warm welcome

 First, setting a welcoming scene is important both at classroom and at institutional level.
 Transitioning into the university environment, whether far from home or via laptop screen, is an exciting yet daunting time for many students.

 Carefully crafted and interactive online pre-arrival resources can provide prospective students with clear, useful information about the academic journey and university experience ahead, preparing them for their studies while allaying fears and doubts.

 In a similar way, creating a welcoming online classroom environment is key and virtual icebreakers can be great tools for developing more comfortable settings and for facilitating integration among the students.